 - a. seven faculty members, elected to three-year terms one from the Fine Arts or Humanities Division, one from the Natural Science Division, one from the Social Science Division, and four elected at large. - b.
-Ex-officio administrative members are: the vice provost.
+Ex-officio administrative members are: the Associate Provost and Academic Dean.